RaimundasRa/MyBlog/README.md

 **About**
 ---------

-//Rails app that works like virtual phonebook.
-It allows user to create a "friend"
+Rails app that allows users to create posts, share ideas, comment the posts, check user profiles.
+The intent is to build a fully functional social platform.
-//add phone number, email, social.
-It allows user to edit the info or delete "friend"
-//enitirely.
-This app can be used as a back up if a person would loose his/her phone with
-//all the contacts in it.

 -------------------
 **Features so far**
 -------------------

-//**CRUD.** User can CREATE "friend" with info attached to it.
-User can READ existing "friend" info.
+**CRUD.** User can CREATE "posts" with title, description and text.
+User can READ existing "posts".
-//User can UPDATE existing "friend" info.
-User can DESTROY "friend" entirely.
+User can UPDATE existing "posts".
+User can Delete "posts" entirely.
+In addition users can comment posts, edit or delete them.

-//**Devise.** Person needs to become a user by creating an account.
-For this purpose Devise was
-//used.
-Only a registered user can create their "friends" list.

-//**Associations.** User can create and edit his own "friends".
-User can not modify or see other users
-//"friends".

-//**Bootstrap.** Minimal styling and better UI.
-"Friend" gets highlighted when mouse cursor rolls over,
-//styling to buttons, styling for sign in page, using association hide tabs on header if user
-//is not signed in etc.
+**Devise.** Only registered users can post, view users profiles and comment.
+No registration required when browsing "posts" or reading comments.

+**Associations.** Only the author of the post can edit or delete it.
+Same goes for the comments.
+Views counter for "posts" and profile views.

+**Bootstrap.** Some styling done using bootstrap, buttons, web responsivnes etc.

+**CSS.** Minimal stying for UI/UX.

 ----------------
 **Future plans**
 ----------------

-//- Definitely needs more styling.
-//- Might need to add more data for "friend" f.e. date of birth.
-//- Search bar.
-It is there, but it for the looks.
-It would help to find a specific "friend".
+- Revork frontend, UI/UX.
+- Modal for new "posts", user registration, login.
+- Search bar to find specific posts or users.
+- Direct messaging.
+- Implement proper user profiles.
+- Notifications for comments.
+- Section for most viewed posts.